Sujith23s/Sujith23s/README.md

 ## Hi there 👋 I am Sujith
    I'm a passionate about coding, problem-solving, and building impactful software.
-Always exploring new technologies and pushing the boundaries of innovation.
+And always exploring new technologies and pushing the boundaries of innovation.

 ## Frontend Technologies
 <div class="inline">